cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 };
 ```

+Note that the order of the member initializer list follows the same order in which data members are declared in the class definition.

-Alternately, we can use in-class initializers for each data member, enabling us to remove the member initializer list and define the constructor using `=default`.
-This is the preferred convention since it clearly specifies the desired default value for each data member and leads to the shortest and most efficient code.
+Another method to provide direct initialization of data members within our default constructor is the use of in-class initializers.
+By using in-class initializers, we can remove the member initializer list from our default constructor, thereby allowing us to default our constructor (defining using `=delete`).
+This approach clearly specifies the desired default values for each data member and leads to the shortest and most efficient code, and therefore is the preferred convention to follow.

 ```cpp
 class Rational {